ssdiaz/CLI-Project-1/README.md

 CLI Project

+How would you like to search?
+AZ Star-Rated Directory
+4-STart Charities
+Recently Udpdated Star Ratings
+New Star-Rated Charities
+Browse Categoies
+CN Advisories
+4-Star International Charities
+Advnaced Search

 What Charity would you like to look up?
 To Consider one of the Top 5, type 1-5 for option or type in org:
 1. ijkldf